Select Page

 Donors must prepare to miss several days of work for medical exams, consultations and the egg retrieval procedure.

-Why become an Egg Donor?
+Why Become an Egg Donor?

 The main benefit is the knowledge that you have helped another woman have a baby.
 Egg donors are also compensated for their time and effort.